All FLC students can benefit from a Merit online profile.

 What is Merit?

 Fort Lewis College uses Merit software from readMedia to publicize student achievements and activities on campus – like studying abroad, making the dean’s list, or winning a scholarship.
-It creates personalized stories about these accomplishments, publishes them online at Merit, and sends them to hometown newspapers.
+It creates personalized stories about these accomplishments, publishes them in an online profile, and sends them to hometown newspapers.
 This makes sure students get credit for the good work they’re doing on campus, which helps with summer jobs, internships, and even job interviews and references after graduation.

 Why is Merit important for students?